 Baguettes are great accompaniments to help showcase a center stone.
-Tapered Baguettes in a three-stone setting like this are the perfect thing to add to the overall shine and appeal of a ring, without taking attention away from the diamond in the middle.
+Tapered Baguettes in a three-stone setting like this one from James Allen are the perfect thing to add to the overall shine and appeal of a ring, without taking attention away from the diamond in the middle.

 A Baguette diamond is a thin, elongated, rectangular-shaped diamond.
 Baguettes can be almost square in shape, but are more commonly long and thin, often around 5:1 in length to width.

 Baguette diamonds can have straight edges in a perfect rectangle, or tapered edges that angle in.
 These are referred to as “straight” or “tapered” Baguettes.

 The corners are perfectly square, which is the biggest difference between Baguettes and similar cuts, like the Emerald Cut.